School-of-Solana/program-syed-ghufran-hassan-1/PROJECT_DESCRIPTION.md

 ### Additional Notes for Evaluators

 This is my first Solana Dapp and it was excellent learning curve.
-Since solana was creating issue in compiling on my system so I used solana playground for development.